zype/zype.github.io/_posts/2014-10-10-adding-zype-to-rails.markdown

 <script type="text/javascript"> zype.player_key = {player_key};</script>
 {% endhighlight %}

+*You can find your player key from the [Zype Platform](http://admin.zype.com/site/api)*

 5\.
-Create a new instance of your Zype Client so that you can query the Zype Platform from your Rails App.
+Create a new instance of your Zype Client so that you can query the Zype Platform to get your videos, playlists, categories, zobjects, and appropriate video players from your Rails App.
 {% highlight ruby %}
 @zype = Zype::Client.new